Philippine island escapes that are not Boracay

 Image credit: @matchyu

 Also known as Dauis Church, Our Lady of Assumption Parish is a Roman Catholic church dating back to the early 1860s with a mix of Roman and Gothic architectural styles.
-Even if you’re not an architecture buff, it’s easy to marvel at the grandiose of it all.
+Even if you’re not an architecture buff, it’s easy to marvel at the grandeur of it all.

 Image credit: @callmebutchie